Dog Corner

 Image Source: canva.com

-Now, all you have to do is to issue the command when he wants to mark the territory.
+Now, all you have to do is issue the command when he wants to mark the territory.
 You can see him stopping immediately and proceeding with the walk.
 This is the best example of when the training is successful.

-2. Stop the process
+2. Stop The Process

 In order to use this method, your timing must be flawless.
-Your pet will be on a leash and as soon as you see him sniffing around, you will stop the process.
-You will pull him and tell him ‘’don’t pee on that’’, ‘’leave it’’ or something similar.
+Your pet will be on a leash, and as soon as you see him sniffing around, you will stop the process.
+You will pull him and tell him, “Don’t pee on that,” “Leave it,” or something similar.
 This should work.

 An advantage of this method is the ability to quickly change his behavior.
 The success rate is very high.
 A downside is that he must be on a leash at all times which isn’t something dog owners like.

-3. Pee on command
+3. Pee On Command

 How to stop a dog from marking outside is basically a simple process.
 However, it isn’t a definite one.
 What this means is that you still should allow your pet to mark the territory every now and then.
-Make sure to allow him to do this when he really wants and when you see a spot that is ideal.
+Make sure to allow him to do this when he really wants it and when you see a spot that is ideal.
 For instance, peeing on the walls of other people’s homes is not ideal.
-Peeing in the park is.
+Peeing in the park is

 It is more common than you may believe.
 Some dogs will mark the territory inside the house all the time.
 What should you do?
 The goal is to put an end to this as soon as you can.
 There are a few things you can do.